-‘London Snow’ by Robert Bridges is a twenty-seven line poem which is all contained within one block of text.
+‘London Snow’ by Robert Bridges is a twenty-seven line poem that is all contained within one block of text.
 Bridges has chosen to give this poem a specific, and consistent rhyme scheme that only diverges from its pattern every few lines.
 The poem begins with the end rhymes, ababcbcdc, the second set of lines ends with different words but follows the same exact pattern.
 The rest of the poem continues in a similar form, with only one or two misplaced words per stanza.

 It is also important to note the repetition of general ending sounds that are used in the poem.
 Bridges has emphasized the ‘ing’ sound in the first three sections.
 Even if all the words do not perfectly rhyme, they often create half or slant rhymes.
-You can read the full poem here.

 Summary of London Snow